Lee David Zlotoff: Career

 At the 2008 Maker Faire, Zlotoff announced his interest in a MacGyver movie.
 Zlotoff said he had full control of the movie after obtaining the rights several years ago.
 He also has written two of the episodes for the TV series NCIS in season 3 and season 7 of the series.

 In 2010, a feature film version of the Saturday Night Live parody of MacGyver, MacGruber, prompted Zlotoff to send cease-and-desist letters and threaten further legal action.

-Zlotoff served as executive producer of the new reboot of MacGyver.
+Zlotoff served as executive producer of the 2016 reboot of MacGyver.